The Building Safety Act 2022 – Summary & Guidance

 Gateway concept

 The Building Safety Act introduces the Gateway approach for the High Risk Buildings.
-There will be no choice of Building Control provider and all building works, new build, extension, refurbishments will be subject to the control of the Building Safety Regulator and the Gateway Approach.
+There is no choice of Building Control provider and all building works, new build, extension, refurbishments will be subject to the control of the Building Safety Regulator and the Gateway Approach.

 Designers will be familiar with the need to provide a Fire Statement at Gateway 1 as part of their planning application.
 This Statement lays down that the key considerations of Building Regulations have been considered in the design submitted and that if planning approval is gained the “form” of the building will not need to be amended to allow compliance with the Building Regulations as the detailed design is undertaken.